informatics-isi-edu/deriva-react-template/docs/user-docs/installation.md

     5. It will open a browser and shows the content of `isrd` folder.
 Navigate to `deriva-react-template/dist/react/example`
     6. You should see the matrix app properly loaded.

-13. If you make any changes to your local deriva-react-template, you just need to run `make dist-wo-deps` and that should create the new bundles for you.
+13. If you change your local deriva-react-template, you must run `make dist-wo-deps`, which should create the new bundles for you.